gabriel-azion/doc-studies-mocks/astro-components/components.md

 # Astro components & Azion Docs

 Astro is the all-in-one web framework designed for speed.
-It's our currently framework when talking about Azion Docs Portal.
+It's our current framework when talking about Azion Docs Portal.

-With the astro framework a new set of possibilities come in handy.
+With the Astro framework, a new set of possibilities come in handy.

 ## .mdx files